-The Most Important of all Self-Publishing Tips — WRITE!
+The Most Important of all Self-Publishing Tips — WRITE, WRITE, WRITE!

 That’s what writers do.
 They write daily, whether organizing thoughts, brainstorming, outlining, or just jumping into a manuscript.
 There’s no better feeling than completing a book, and being a self-published author is a great achievement.
 But if you get stuck, I’m an email away for developmental or ghostwriting help.
 Check out this blog post for inspiration.

 Have Your Manuscript Edited

 Once a manuscript is written, a second pair of eyes is imperative.
 Editors are objective.
 They provide proofing/copyediting assistance.
 You can hire editors for line editing, developmental editing, substantive editing, and fact-checking as well.
 You’ll be amazed at the improvement when you step away from your “baby” and entrust it to an editor.
 Yes, it’s an investment in dollars but a step you can’t afford to skip, especially when self-publishing.
 Check out this page for details.

 If you want to include photos, charts, graphs, etc. in your book, make sure you are the copyright holder or have permission to use the image.
 Your editor will probably mention this, or should.
 Every image originated somewhere and is someone’s intellectual property.
 Unless the image is yours alone, do the legwork.
 Find the source and request permission.
 If you get stuck, I can usually help.